Editor’s Note: This post has been updated with new links and fresh content.

 Here was my quick response:

 Because of direct Facebook ad targeting (not retargeting), your prospects can be subject to your ads over and over again.
-And even if you have new ad creative in rotation, you’ll eventually suffer from ad fatigue and audience decay.

-Facebook Audience Decay: When your targeting the same people over time, their interest in your message usually decreases.
+Audience Decay: When your targeting the same people over time, their interest in your message usually decreases.

 If this happens to you, it’s important to have multiple campaigns with different types of Facebook ad targeting that you can use.
 This helps you avoid ad fatigue and audience decay.

-Eventually, you’ll want to create Facebook funnels where people enter and leave an audience depending on their actions and what you consider a conversion that gets them closer and closer to your end goal (more on that in another blog post).
+Eventually, you’ll want to create Facebook funnels where people enter and leave an audience depending on their actions and what you consider a conversion that gets them closer and closer to your end goal.
+(More on that in another blog post.)

-Before You Pick Your Targeting
+Before You Pick Your Targets

 When it comes to a PPC platform, Facebook has some of the most expansive ways to target your prospects.